Virtual Appliances W/ Turnkey Linux

 • Web browser based shell

-• TKLBAM (TurnKey Linux Backup And Migration) – a custom TKL backup/migration application/service that uses Duplicity as a backend.
-By default TKLBAM uses Amazon S3 for storage, but can also be configured to use any other storage medium supported by Duplicity.
-As of version 1.4 TKLBAM is available for non-TKL Linux OS.
+• TKLBAM (TurnKey Linux Backup And Migration) is a custom backup and migration tool built for TurnKey Linux.
+It uses Duplicity as its backend and defaults to Amazon S3 for storage.
+You can configure TKLBAM to use any storage medium supported by Duplicity.
+Since version 1.4, TKLBAM also works on non-TurnKey Linux systems.

 Call Now Button Call Now